Collared and non-collared manifold boundaries: Examples (gallery of horrors)

 As usual, $\omega_1$ denotes the first uncountable ordinal.
+Any ordinal is given by the set of its predecessors, so in particular $\omega_1$ is the set of all countable ordinals.
+A countable subset of $\omega_1$ has a supremum which is a countable ordinal, this elementary fact will be used (implicitly) many times in this section.
 Recall that the longray $\LL_{\ge 0}$ is the $1$-manifold $\omega_1\times[0,1)$ endowed with the topology given by the lexicograpic order.
 Its boundary contains only the point $\langle 0,0\rangle$, removing it we obtain the open longray $\LL_+$.
-Chapter 1.2 in \cite{Gauldbook} is dedicated to proving almost all the elementary properties of $\LL_+$, recall in particular that it is a normal countably compact space.
+Chapter 1.2 in \cite{Gauldbook} is dedicated to proving almost all the elementary properties of $\LL_+$ and $\LL_{\ge 0}$, recall in particular that both are normal and $\LL_{\ge 0}$ is countably compact.
 We sometimes consider $\omega_1$ as a subspace of $\LL_{\ge 0}$ by identifying $\alpha\in\omega_1$ with $\langle \alpha,0\rangle\in\LL_{\ge 0}$.
 The following lemma is well known.
 Recall that a subset of $\omega_1$ (or $\LL_+$) is {\em stationary} if it meets any closed and unbounded (abbreviated {\em club}) subset of $\omega_1$ (or $\LL_+$).
 A club subset of $\omega_1$ (or $\LL_+$) is stationary (see e.g. \cite[Lemma 1.15]{Gauldbook}) and contains a copy of $\omega_1$.
+The definitions of stationary and club extend in an obvious way to such sets as horizontal or vertical lines and the diagonal of $\LL_+^2$.
+As one may guess, $[\alpha,\omega_1)$ is the set of points of $\LL_+$ or $\LL_{\ge 0}$ that are $\ge\alpha$, and other intervals are defined similarly.
+For any $x<y$ in $\LL_+$, the interval $(x,y)$ is homeomorphic to $\R$.